Table of Contents

 - Office Address and Telephone - VisaConnect UK

-In 2024, get in touch with VisaConnect's Advisers and our French Citizenship Lawyers, just send us an email, our complete the website form.
-Schedule a meeting at our offices in: Brisbane, Australia, Singapore, Hong Kong and London, UK for assistance with your French Citizenship by Descent application, and evidence of French Ancestry!
+Contact VisaConnect's specialist Consultants, and our partner French Immigration Lawyers, in 2024, by phone or complete an online Form or visit us in our offices in Brisbane, Australia, Singapore, Hong Kong, London, UK and Lisbon, Portugal for advice and assistance with your French Citizenship by Descent application, and supporting documents of French Ancestry!

-The advantages of acquiring French Citizenship and a French Passport are:
+The advantages and benefits of acquiring French Citizenship and a French Passport are:

-- Multiple entry in and out of France, with a Valid French Passport
+- Unlimited Travel in and out of France (Multiple Entry), with a Valid French Passport

-- Visa-free access to 194 countries around the world, as per the Henley Passport Index, in 2024.
-The French passport is ranked as the equal 1st strongest Passport in the world.
+- Visa-free access to 190 countries around the world, as per the Henley Passport Index, in 2023.
+The French Passport is currently ranked as the 2nd strongest Passport in the world.

-- Live, Work and Vote in France on a Permanent basis, and can Live and Work in other EU Countries
+- Entitled to Live, Work and Vote in France on a Permanent basis, and can Live and Work in other EU Countries

 - Access to all Government offered State Social Support including: Pensions, Subsidies, Free or Preferential Health care

-- Work as a Public Servant and stand in Parliamentary, Senatorial or Presidential elections
+- Allows you to work as a Public Servant and stand in Parliamentary, Senatorial or Presidential elections

 - Serve in the French Armed Forces